witchcrafters/witchcraft/README.md

                                               Monad           Comonad
 ```

-Having a clean slate, we have been able to use a clean of typeclasses.
+Having a clean slate, we have been able to use a clean set of type classes.
 This is largely
 taken from the [Fantasy Land Specification](https://github.com/fantasyland/fantasy-land)
 and Edward Kmett's [`semigroupoids`](https://hackage.haskell.org/package/semigroupoids) package.